abisop/nuttx-docs/en/components/filesystem/mnemofs.md

 will first find the old location by traversing the FS tree in the flash, and then will traverse the journal to find the latest location.

-So, the FS tree on the flash acts like a "base" state with updates stored in the journal.
+So, the FS tree on the flash acts like a \"base\" state with updates stored in the journal.
 Each log in journal is followed by a checksum to verify if all of it was written properly.
 This helps in making it power loss resilient.